The heart of a convex body: Estimating the volume of the heart

 Formulas \eqref{triangles} then yield:

 Thus, since $|\ccK|=|T_1|-|T_2|-|T_3|,$ we have that $|\ccK|\to \frac38\,|\cK|;$ by \eqref{trapezio}, $|DELH|\to \frac38\,|\cK|$ as well.

 The proof is complete. \end{proof}

-\begin{oss} Thus, Theorem \ref{th:triangle} sheds some light on problem \eqref{shape}.
+\begin{remark} Thus, Theorem \ref{th:triangle} sheds some light on problem \eqref{shape}.
 In fact, observe that the maximizing sequence, once properly re-scaled, gives a maximizing sequence for the equivalent problem \eqref{diameter}, that precisely collapses to a one-dimensional object.

 Numerical evidence based on the algorithm developed in \cite{BMS} suggests that, the more $\cK$ is {\it round,} the more $\ccK$ is small compared to $\cK.$ We conjecture that